Home Lactulose Breath Test for SIBO using Quintron EasySampler Breath Collection Kit (or testing for lactose or sucrose maldigestion).

 We have arranged to help you perform the breath test with a home breath testing kit.

-Preparation guidelines for home hydrogen-methane breath tests-August-2020-1 will explain how to prepare for your breath test, and you may print these from a computer if you like.
+Click here to read the Preparation-guidelines-for-home-hydrogen-methane-breath-tests-September-2020-3 (1) which will explain how to prepare for your breath test, and you may print these from a computer if you like.
 Be sure that you have followed these guidelines carefully before the morning that you plan to do the home breath test.

 1. A folded instruction sheet that says Quintron Small Intestinal Bacterial Overgrowth Breath Test at the top.

 2. A patient questionnaire to fill out and return with the completed test kit.
+If you need another copy, or if the questionnaire was missing from the kit, click here:Blank Breath Test Patient Questionnaire 2020-1

 3. A double-sided copy of the Preparation Guidelines.